Cervical Health Program

 • Participating in outreach events and organizing educational activities to promote cervical cancer awareness

-Since the program’s inception in 2004, the program has served more than 1,100 patients; 78% of these patients are Latina, and 73% of patients have limited English proficiency.
+Since the program’s inception in 2004, the program has served more than 1,300 patients.

-A study comparing 533 navigated and 253 non-navigated Latina women with abnormal Pap smears requiring follow-up at the MGH Colposcopy Clinic showed navigation can prevent cervical cancer by increasing colposcopy clinic attendance, shortening colposcopy follow-up, and decreasing cervical lesion severity over time.
+- A study published in the Journal of Women’s Health in May 2013 comparing 533 navigated and 253 non-navigated Latina women showed navigation can prevent cervical cancer by increasing colposcopy clinic attendance, shortening time to follow-up, and decreasing cervical lesion severity over time.
+(J Womens Health.
+2013 May;22(5):426-31)

 Phone: 617 887-3789